xPaw/Steam-Card-Farmer/README.md

 `--concurrent-apps` | how many apps to idle at once `--min-playtime` | minimum playtime in minutes without cycling `--cycle-delay` | how many milliseconds to wait between cycling apps

+Use `--min-playtime 0` if your account is not limited due to refunds and you get card drops from zero minutes of playtime.

 ### License